qwattash/anrem/README.md

  Feel free to suggest features or patches :)

-# /b/
+# License
+ MIT.
 Do read the license, however this is pretty much free for everyone to use.

 Alfredo Mazzinghi